 Preferred Terrain and Distribution

-Leopard vs Cheetah – Preferred Terrain
+Leopard vs Cheetah – Preferred Habitats

 So naturally this leads to one of the biggest differences between leopard and cheetah.
 Where you will find them…

-But if you are keen to see these animals, perhaps decide which one you most want to see?
+But if you are keen to see these animals, decide which one you most want to see?
 (See Scarcity later)

 Best Places to See Cheetah in Southern Africa

-• Kgalagadi Transfrontier Park, Northern Cape
+- Kgalagadi Transfrontier Park, Northern Cape

-• Central And Southern Kalahari (Botswana/South Africa)
+- Central Kalahari (Botswana/South Africa)

-• Etosha (Namibia).
+- Etosha National Park (Namibia).

-• Kafue National Park (Zambia)
+- Kafue National Park (Zambia)

 Best Places to See Leopard in Southern Africa

-• Kruger National Park and its private game reserves – Sabi Sand and Timbavati
+- Kruger National Park and its private game reserves – Sabi Sand and Timbavati

-• Hluhluwe-iMfolozi Game Reserve (KwaZulu Natal)
+- Hluhluwe-iMfolozi Game Reserve (KwaZulu Natal)

 Leopard is also far more territorial than cheetah.
 They will stick to a particular part of a game reserve.
 Whereas cheetah will easily roam over a vast terrain.